Caffeine fuels the world’s productivity.

 Modafinil can be bought at your local pharmacy with a valid doctors prescription.
 It can also be purchased online quite easily without a prescription.

-Buying modafinil online is also the best way to buy generic versions of the drug, which can save them thousands of dollars per year.
+Buying modafinil online is also the best way to buy generic versions of the drug, which can save you thousands of dollars per year.

 Generic pills contain the exact same active ingredients and dosages, but cost far less than the expensive brand-name versions like Provigil® and Nuvigil®.